PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/techstack/vuejs/v2/rules-and-guidelines.md

 ## Core

-Folder core berisi file-file core yang berkaitan dengan core aplikasi (tidak berkaitan dengan transaksi aplikasi)
+The core folder contains core-related files that are not related to application transactions.

-### main.js
+### main.j

-File entry dari project ini
+The entry file of this project.

 ### bootstrap.js

-File untuk mendaftarkan router dan store pada masing-masing module

-### bootstrap.js

-File untuk mendaftarkan global component dan global layout yg ada di folder core/components dan core/layouts
+File for registering routers and stores in each module.

 ### service.js

-File untuk mendaftarkan semua file di dalam folder core/services
+File for registering all files in the core/services folder.

 #### services/Api.js

-- File untuk handle call API, setiap method API diimplementasi di file ini.
+- File for handling API calls; each API method is implemented in this file.
-- Di file ini base URL dari API di daftarkan.
+- In this file, the base URL of the API is registered.
-- Terdapat interceptor request dan response.
+- There are request and response interceptors.
-- Interceptor request bertujuan untuk menyisipkan token dari keycloak
+- The request interceptor aims to insert the token from Keycloak.
-- Interceptor response bertujuan untuk menghandle success message (kecuali method get) dan handle error message yang akan di lempar ke component App.vue
+- The response interceptor aims to handle success messages (except for the GET method) and handle error messages that will be thrown to the App.vue component.

 #### services/Component.js

-Class untuk menampung global components dan global layouts dari aplikasi
+Class to hold global components and global layouts for the application.

 #### services/Router.js

-Class untuk menampung seluruh router dari semua modules (file 'router.js')
+Class to hold all routers from all modules (file 'router.js').

 #### services/Store.js

-Class untuk menampung seluruh store dari semua modules (file <module_name>.store.js)
+Class to hold all stores from all modules (file <module_name>.store.js).

 ## Modules

-- Folder ini berisi semua fitur yang ada di aplikasi yang dikelompokkan kedalam beberapa module.

-- Setiap module diibaratkan sebuah aplikasi kecil (terdapat page, router & store).

-- Untuk contoh, bisa melihat 'module-example'.
+- This folder contains all the features of the application grouped into several modules.
+- Each module is considered a small application (with pages, routers, and stores).
+- For example, you can refer to 'module-example'.

-- Untuk component dan mixin yang digunakan hanya di 1 module, bisa dibuat di dalam module tersebut (<module_name>/components & <module_name>/mixins).
+- For components and mixins used only in one module, they can be created within that module (<module_name>/components & <module_name>/mixins).

-- Untuk file-file lain yg digunakan untuk kepentingan module bisa menggunakan aturan yg sama seperti di atas.

-- Contoh pemanggilan API bisa dilihat di module-example/store/example.store.js
+- For other files used for module purposes, the same rules as above can be applied.
+- An example of API invocation can be seen in module-example/store/example.store.js.